-· - , risk Economic and Political Conditions We operate in the fast moving consumer goods industry that is sensitive to market conditions, such as commodity price volatility, inflation, and political instability, which exposes us to the risk of an adverse ç r Diversified product portfolio and the geographic diversity of our operations assist in mitigating the Group's exposure to any localised economic risk Stayed the same impact on CCEP and our consumers, driving a reduction of spend within our category.
-As a result, we could experience reduced demand for our products, fail to ٠ Our flexible business model allows us to adapt our portfolio to suit our customers' changing needs during economic downturns meet our growth priorities and our reputation could be adversely impacted. ۰ We regularly update our forecast of business results and cash flows and, where necessary, rebalance capital investments Relationship p We conduct our business primarily under agreements with The Coca-Cola Company (TCCC) and other franchisors, which exposes us to the risk of misaligned incentives or strategy, particularly during periods of low category growth.
-As a result, TCCC or other franchisors could act adversely to our interests with respect to our business relationship. ۰ TCCC and bottler agreements Decreasing with TCCC and Other • Incidence pricing agreement ٠ Aligned long range planning and annual business planning processes ٠ Ongoing pan-European and local routines between CCEP and franchise partners ٠ Positive relationships at all levels Product We must adhere to strict food safety requirements to ensure our beverages are safe for consumption, while at the same time producing a wide range of products, ٠ TCCC standards and audits Stayed the Quality • Hygiene regimes at plants same which exposes us to the risk of failing to meet, or being ٠ Total quality monitoring programme perceived as failing to meet, the necessary standards resulting in compromised product quality.
-As a result, we could experience damage to our brand reputation and witness declining consumer sentiment towards our • Robust management systems ۰ ISO certification ٠ Internal governance audits ۰ Quality monitoring plan • Customer and consumer monitoring and feedback • Incident management and crisis resolution
+Definition and impact Key mitigation Change in Risk Economic and Political Conditions We operate in the fast moving consumer goods industry that is sensitive to market conditions, such as commodity price volatility, inflation, and political instability, which exposes us to the risk of an adverse impact on CCEP and our consumers, driving a reduction of spend within our category.
+As a result, we could experience reduced demand for our products, fail to meet our growth priorities and our reputation could be adversely impacted.
+Diversified product portfolio and the geographic diversity of our operations assist in mitigating the Group's exposure to any localised economic risk Our flexible business model allows us to adapt our portfolio to suit our customers' changing needs during economic downturns We regularly update our forecast of business results and cash flows and, where necessary, rebalance capital investments Stayed the same $\longleftrightarrow$ Relationship with TCCC and Other Franchisors We conduct our business primarily under agreements with The Coca-Cola Company (TCCC) and other franchisors, which exposes us to the risk of misaligned incentives or strategy, particularly during periods of low category growth.
+As a result, TCCC or other franchisors could act adversely to our interests with respect to our business relationship.
+TCCC and bottler agreements Incidence pricing agreement Aligned long range planning and annual business planning processes Ongoing pan-European and local routines between CCEP and franchise partners Positive relationships at all levels Decreasing Product Quality We must adhere to strict food safety requirements to ensure our beverages are safe for consumption, while at the same time producing a wide range of products, which exposes us to the risk of failing to meet, or being perceived as failing to meet, the necessary standards resulting in compromised product quality.
+As a result, we could experience damage to our brand reputation and witness declining consumer sentiment towards our products.
+TCCC standards and audits Hygiene regimes at plants Total quality monitoring programme Robust management systems ISO certification Internal governance audits Quality monitoring plan Customer and consumer monitoring and feedback Stayed the same $\longleftrightarrow$

+Incident management and crisis resolution